Salary sacrifice

 Step 3: Your employer or HR delegate will complete the employer declaration for you

 After you’ve given the form to your employer or HR delegate, the employer declaration, section 5, will be filled in by your employer or HR delegate.
 They’ll also hand the completed form to your agency's payroll to process.
-Shared Services or Payroll will action the completed form and they’ll adjust your salary as per your instructions in the form and the employer will deduct a $44 fee.
+Shared Services or Payroll will action the completed form and they’ll adjust your salary as per your instructions in the form.

 2 By contributing $600 per fortnight you could have $173,487 more at retirement, which could pay for an ocean cruise and more when you retire.